-'Moral realism' may lead to better moral behaviorJanuary 29th, 2013 in Psychology & Psychiatry /
+'Moral realism' may lead to better moral behaviorJanuary 29, 2013 in Medicine & Health / Psychology & Psychiatry

 Getting people to think about morality as a matter of objective facts rather than subjective preferences may lead to improved moral behavior, Boston College researchers report in the Journal of Experimental Social Psychology.